-The variable 'Nature Legal', for enterprises with 5 or less employees, can take three values: Physical Person (PF), Legal Person (PJ), Both (PF and PJ).
-When it is more efficient to disaggregate these enterprises in PF / PJ, the corresponding stratum is divided in two; For enterprises with more than 5 employees, the variable always takes the value of Both, the stratum is not divided.
+The variable 'Legal Nature' (LN), for units with 5 or less employees, can take three values: Physical Person (PF), Legal Person (PJ), Both (PF and PJ).
+When it is more efficient to disaggregate these LUs in PF / PJ, the corresponding stratum is divided in two; For units with more than 5 employees, the variable always takes the value of Both, the stratum is not divided.